WiktorMat/FastMTT/README.md

 Author: Wiktor Matyszkiewicz
 Last update: 27.02.2025

 Documentation for FastMTT implementation in python.
-It's performance is of the order of C++ version, but probably worse (one should expect around 3.5 times slower calculations).
+It's performance is of the order of C++ version, (one should expect around 3.5 times slower calculations with "pure" version and a similar performance with batch processing).

 Presentation: https://indico.cern.ch/event/1467095/